gender-bias/gender-bias/README.md

 Help in any way you can!

 We need expertise in coding, web design, program development, documentation, and technical writing.
+We're using Python for the text analysis.
+I've created issues around different rules/signals to search for in letters.
+Example letters can be found [here](https://github.com/molliem/gender-bias/tree/master/example_letters).

 If you think you can help in any of these areas or in an area I haven't thought of yet, please check out our [contributors' guidelines](CONTRIBUTING.md) and our [roadmap](https://github.com/molliem/gender-bias/issues/1).